Pontoon (card game): Vingt-un (1850)

 By 1850, the rules had been elaborated as follows:

 The deal rotates clockwise every time a natural vingt-un occurs.
 The custom that the player holding the natural vingt-un takes over the deal is an "old mode of play" that many still adhered to.
 If the natural vingt-un occurs in the first round, the dealer is allowed a misericorde (reprieve) and retains the deal.

 After the dealer has dealt the first card each, face down, each player places a stake on it; it may be as low as a single counter.
 (Note: It is not entirely clear whether the players may look at their first card and place a stake of their choosing up to a certain limit, or whether they all place a fixed stake on the face down card.)
 At this point, the dealer looks at the dealer's card and may announce "double", which doubles all the stakes, before distributed the second card to each player and, lastly, to self.

-The dealer now looks at his or her own cards.
+The dealer now looks at their own cards.
 If there is a natural vingt-un, the dealer declares it and collects double stakes.
 Otherwise the dealer proceeds as before, inviting players to stand or call for more cards, one by one.
 A player exceeding 21 is said to be 'overdrawn'.
 When the dealer has gone around everyone else, the dealer's own cards are turned face up and he or she may stand or add further cards as well.
 Those scoring the same or less, pay the dealer their stake; those scoring more receive the same amount as their stake from the dealer and those who have a vingt-un receive double.
 If by drawing, exactly 21 is scored, the dealer receives double stakes, excepting any ties and those who have already thrown up.
 If 21 is exceeded, the dealer pays all who stand, paying any vingt-uns double.
 (Note: Note that ties do not 'stand off' as in the 1800 rules, unless the player has a vingt-un.)